goingnowhere/malfare-protocols/protocols/en/sexual_assault_or_rape/index.md

     sexual assault is reported they need to be brought somewhere private and safe where they can be cared for and law enforcement and medical can treat them.
-- Only MSL and/or SL, and/or no more than one Nomad or T&E volunteer specifically designated by MSL, depending on genders and qualifications, should be in the cabin with the victim.
+- Only Malfare Shift Lead and/or Site Lead, and/or no more than one Nomad or Tea & Empathy volunteer specifically designated by Malfare Shift Lead, depending on genders and qualifications, should be in the cabin with the victim.
 - In addition, the victim should be asked if there is anybody at the event that they would like brought to them and that person should be found.